-Students are required to seek programme advising prior to registering for courses each semester.
-Programme Advising documents are prepared by the Programme Managers and provide an outline of the programme and the prescribed order for course completion.
+Students are encouraged to seek programme advice prior to registering for courses each semester.
+Programme Advising documents are prepared by the Programme Managers and provide an outline of the programme structure, the prescribed order for course completion, and other information to prepare students to successfully complete their programmes of study.